JustAGhosT/twinesandstraps/docs/DEPLOYMENT_PIPELINE.md

 ```

 **Cause:**
-SQLite file-based databases (`file:./dev.db`) do not work in serverless environments like Netlify because:
+SQLite file-based databases (`file:./dev.db`) do not work in cloud environments like Azure App Service because:
 - Serverless functions are ephemeral (they shut down between requests)
 - Local files are not persisted between function invocations
 - Each function invocation starts with a fresh filesystem